"We grew the business to a good profitable margin."

 Leicester was particularly thriving in the knitwear trade, with many businesses having clients across the world.

-Singh also sheds about the success of ethnic businesses in a city where people are familiar as the ‘Foxes’:
+Singh also sheds light about the success of ethnic businesses in a city where people are familiar as the ‘Foxes’:

 “Ethnic business success in Leicester is symbolised in the Belgrave Road “Golden Mile” which has become a retail and commercial centre of international renown.”